NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: PRELIMINARIES

 \subsection{Newton's Method for Optimization}

-Newton’s method (NM) is a classical algorithm for unconstrained minimization of smooth functions.
+Newton’s method (NM) is a classical algorithm for (unconstrained) local minimization of twice continuously differentiable objectives.
 Starting from $\bs{x}_0 \in \mathbb{R}^d$, it makes the following updates:

 where $\gamma_t > 0$ denotes the step size at iteration $t$.
 NM re-scales and rotates the gradient using local curvature.
-On well-behaved landscapes this makes progress far less sensitive to conditioning than first-order methods and yields \textit{local quadratic} convergence near a minimizer, in contrast to the linear or sublinear rates typical of gradient schemes under comparable assumptions \citep{nocedal2006numerical}.
-More recently, NM has been shown to have \textit{global} guarantees under mild regularity, with variants that remain affine-invariant and allow approximate Hessians and inexact subproblem solves \citep{karimireddy2018global}.
+On well-behaved landscapes (e.g., in a neighborhood where $\bs{H}$ is positive definite), this makes progress far less sensitive to conditioning than first-order methods and yields \textit{local quadratic} convergence near a (nondegenerate) minimizer, in contrast to the linear or sublinear rates typical of gradient schemes under comparable assumptions \citep{nocedal2006numerical}.

 In the BO context, we do not get to directly observe $\bs{g}$ or $\bs{H}$, but their GP posteriors (implicitly) define a distribution over the Newton step $\bs{d}(\bs{x})=\bs{H}(\bs{x})^{-1}\bs{g}(\bs{x})$.
 NeST-BO is built around {actively reducing the posterior uncertainty of the step $\bs{d}(\bs{x})$, rather than estimating $\bs{g}(\bs{x})$ and $\bs{H}(\bs{x})$ separately.
 The thought is that, when the Newton step gets close to a local solution, the iteration advantage of NM can outweigh the per-step cost of learning curvature, yielding stronger sample efficiency than gradient-only methods like GIBO.